 What is a ped shed?

 Ped shed is short for pedestrian shed, the basic building block of walkable neighborhoods.
-A ped shed is the area encompassed by the walking distance from a town or neighborhood center.
+A ped shed is the area encompassed by the walking distance from a town center, neighborhood center, or other location.
 Ped sheds are often defined as the area covered by a 5-minute walk (about 0.25 miles, 1,320 feet, or 400 meters).
-They may be drawn as perfect circles, but in practice ped sheds have irregular shapes because they cover the actual distance walked, not the linear (aerial) distance.
+They may be drawn as perfect circles, but in practice ped sheds have irregular shapes because they cover the actual distance walked, not the straight-line distance.
 A synonym for ped shed is walkable catchment.

+- Destinations close by.
 If people are going to walk, there have to be places to walk to.
 Walkable neighborhoods have a variety of destinations within walking distance.
-Destinations might include commercial establishments (such as everyday retail or office) or civic establishments (such as religious, nonprofit or government).
+Destinations might include commercial establishments (such as everyday retail or office) or civic establishments (such as religious, nonprofit, or government).
 Destinations might also be civic spaces or transit stops.

 Urban designers use a precise lexicon to describe, design, and write codes for the streetscape, which is the major element of the public realm.
 The streetscape consists of the vehicular way and frontages.
 The streetscape layers are summarized by this diagram.